yura9011/TAGIMG/README.md

 *   **Prioritized SEO Titles:** Generates SEO-friendly titles, ensuring prominence in Adobe Stock searches.
 *   **Compelling Descriptions:** Creates persuasive descriptions, emphasizing benefits and use cases for potential buyers.
 *   **Enhanced Keyword Extraction:** Extracts, prioritizes, and expands keywords using synonyms for optimal searchability.
 *  **Strategic Use Case & Audience Suggestions:** Proposes relevant use cases and target audiences to streamline categorization.
 *   **Clean & Descriptive Filenames:** Renames images with concise, descriptive filenames suitable for stock platforms.
-*   **Direct-Use Output Formatting:** Produces a cleanly formatted string for immediate copy-pasting of metadata.
+*   **Structured CSV Output:** Generates a CSV file with all generated metadata for easy import into other tools.
-*   **Robust Error Handling:** Implements comprehensive error handling to gracefully manage API failures and ensure data generation.
+*   **Robust Error Handling:** Implements comprehensive error handling to gracefully manage API failures, including quota limits and service unavailability, and ensures data generation through retries with exponential backoff.
+*   **API Quota Management:** Incorporates pacing and retry mechanisms with exponential backoff to manage API quota limits and avoid service interruptions.
 *   **Versatile & Adaptable:** Processes a wide array of images, from abstract art to realistic photography, leveraging templates and fallbacks for consistent metadata generation.

 ## How It Works

 1.  **Gemini API Analysis:** The script submits an image to the Gemini API for content analysis, extracting details about objects, scenes, and styles.
 2.  **Metadata Synthesis:** Based on the analysis, the script intelligently generates:
-    *   A primary SEO-optimized title and alternative variants.
+    *   A primary SEO-optimized title with a short phrase from the persuasive description (if space allows).
-    *   A detailed, benefit-oriented description.
     *   A curated list of relevant keywords, expanded with synonyms.
-    *   Suggestions for appropriate use cases.
+    *   Suggestions for appropriate use cases and target audiences.
-    *   Recommendations for target audiences.
     *   A new, descriptive filename.
-    *   A structured output string for easy metadata application.
 3.  **Image Renaming:** The script renames the image file using the newly generated filename.
-4. **Detailed Reporting:** A comprehensive CSV report is generated, logging all processed metadata and any errors encountered.
+4.  **CSV Reporting:** A comprehensive CSV report is generated, logging all processed metadata and any errors encountered.

 ## Usage

 ### Prerequisites

 *   Python 3.6 or higher
 *   Required Python package: `google-generativeai` (install via `pip install google-generativeai`)
 *   Google Gemini API key configured as an environment variable (`GOOGLE_API_KEY`) or a Colab Secret.

 ### Running the Script

 1. Clone this repository to your local machine.
 2. Set your Google Gemini API key as an environment variable named `GOOGLE_API_KEY` or configure it as a Colab Secret if using Google Colab.
 3. Open your terminal and navigate to the directory containing the script (`script.py`).
 4. Execute the script, providing the path to the directory of images you wish to process:

     ```bash
-    python script.py <directory_path>
+    python script.py <directory_path> [-c <category_number>] [-r <release_names>]
     ```

+    *   `-c` or `--category` (Optional): Category number for Adobe Stock.
+    *   `-r` or `--releases` (Optional): Comma-separated list of release names.

 ## Input

 The script requires a single command-line argument:

 *   `<directory_path>`: The path to the directory containing the image files.

     *   Supported image formats: `.jpg`, `.jpeg`, and `.png`.

 ## Output